AndressaM/uFog/MóduloBluetooth/mesh/README.rst

 ********

 This is a simple application demonstrating a Bluetooth mesh multi-element node.
 Each element has a mesh onoff client and server model which controls one of the 4 sets of buttons and LEDs.
+Thank you!